Skip to main content

 • In Veezoo Admin, navigate to Embedded >> Tenants, click on CREATE.

-• Set the ID and name "ShopAdmin" and click on CREATE.
+• Set the ID and name "shop_admin" and click on CREATE.

 • Create 3 additional tenants:

-• ID "Furniture" with Name "CozyStuff"
+• ID "furniture" with Name "CozyStuff"

-• ID "Office Supplies" with Name "AssistanceToTheManager"
+• ID "office_supplies" with Name "AssistanceToTheManager"

-• ID "Technology" with Name "TrendyTech"
+• ID "technology" with Name "TrendyTech"

 Admin Embedded Configurationstudio-tenant-variables.png